-District employees and any member of the public may submit items to be considered for the agenda to the Superintendent five (5) calendar days prior to the date of the meeting by filing the appropriate form.
+District employees and any member of the public may submit items to be considered for addition to the agenda to the Superintendent ten (10) calendar days prior to the date of the meeting by filing the appropriate form.
 Items may include a request that the Board consider adoption or amendment of a policy for future application.

 District employees and members of the public may address the Board during the period set aside by the Board without submitting an item for the agenda.
-However, action will be taken on agenda items only.
+No action shall be taken during this portion of the meeting on issues raised by employees or the public unless deemed an emergency by the Board.